tanaka31-dot/PennInTouchLite/README.md

 # => false
 ```

-If the above step works for you, you should make sure you hash the password in the `create` method and `update` method of the `UserController`.
+If the above step works for you, you should make sure you hash the password in the `create` method and `update` method of the `UsersController`.

 For the `create` method, after a user is `new`ed, you should call the `password=` set method and feed it with the plain-text password.
 (Hint: the plaintext password is the `password_hash` field you received from the form, which is now located in `user_params`).

-For the `update` method, Instead of directly calling an `update`, you should call the `password=` set method again with the new plain-text password before saving to the database.
+For the `update` method, Instead of directly calling an `update` with the `user_params`, you should `update` down to [two steps](https://stackoverflow.com/a/11783090): `assign_attributes` and `save`, just like `new` and `save` in `create`.
+After you assign attribute, and before you call save, you should call the `password=` set method again with the new plain-text password before saving to the database.

 You may want to use `binding.pry` to set breakpoints in these methods to inspect whether or not passwords are correctly retrieved, hashed, and stored.